kannans89/RustRepo/21_Collections/21_collections.md

 ### Accessing values from a Vector

-Individual elements in a vector can be accessed using their corrsponding index numbers.
+Individual elements in a vector can be accessed using their corresponding index numbers.
 The following example creates a vector ad prints the value of the first element.

 ```rust
 fn main() {